maythaswang/texture_patisserie/README.md

 | Versioning naming convention                 | Use user specified suffixes when duplicated textures are saved to device                        | ![v0.0.2][shield-version-0.0.2] | ![active][shield-active]    |
 | Output directory creation                    | Create subdirectories for both batch and separate baking mode if used                           | ![v0.0.2][shield-version-0.0.2] | ![active][shield-active]    |
 -------

+## Known Issues for v0.0.2
+- Export format doesn't conform fully to the specified format.
+- The nodes going into different output cannot be the same otherwise there will be issues when rewrangling internally.
+Right now consider making
+- Having image texture nodes going directly into the BSDF node will cause overwriting issues for **separated** mode due to nodes being rewrangled.
+For batch mode, it works fine.
+- Performance issue: Baking sometimes takes too long

+**Quick note:** Right now the baking process is a blocking call, meaning that there will be a bit of freezing when baking, do not panick for the system is not actually crashing.

 # Installation and Usage
 Simply download the latest release [here](https://github.com/maythaswang/texture_patisserie/releases/tag/v0.0.2)